tommenomnom/esa/README.md

 ![VIB circuit](https://github.com/tommenomnom/esa/blob/main/inc/Vibration_circuit.png?raw=true)

 The Arduino is then connected via USB to the windows computer.
+The big screen that is used to display the road scenario is connected via HDMI to the computer and the display mode is set to duplicate screen.
+A pair of headphones is also connected to the computer to output the sound.

+## Running the code